Driver's Education

 Behind-the-Wheel Instruction

 Minnesota law requires six hours of Behind-the-Wheel instruction to qualify a student to take their Driver’s License test.
 Behind-the-Wheel sessions typically meet three to four times, in order to complete the six hours needed for each student driver in the car.
-Behind-the-Wheel sessions are offered March through November, weather permitting, with the majority of sessions in the summer months.
-New Prague chooses to run our Behind-the-Wheel sessions with two students in the car.
-This gives the students opportunities to practice driving as well as to learn from observing their peer.
+Behind-the-Wheel sessions are offered year-round, weather permitting, with the majority of sessions in the summer months.
+Our Behind-the-Wheel sessions are run with two students in the car.
+This gives the students opportunities to practice driving as well as to learn from observing.
 Each car is equipped with a camera for the safety of the students and the instructor.

-Please note: It is recommend that students have 20 hours of supervised driving time with a parent/guardian before beginning behind-the-wheel.
+Please note: It is recommended that students have 20 hours of supervised driving time with a parent/guardian before beginning Behind-the-Wheel.

 Behind-the-Wheel Refresher Session